OperationCode/operationcode_old_site/blog/_posts/2016-08-27-fueling-the-fire-how-i-learned-to-code-while-deployed-to-iraq.markdown

 Learning to code, like all challenging but enjoyable things (going to the gym, asking somebody out) is hard to start doing because its easier to be lazy.
 Make it harder for yourself to be lazy than to be productive.
 To minimize the “startup inertia” of beginning a task, you need to minimize the number of steps that you need to take to start working.

-For me, this meant sticking to a predictable routine *everyday *when in Iraq and after coming home.
+For me, this meant sticking to a predictable routine everyday when in Iraq and after coming home.
 I would finish my 12 hour shift, workout, eat dinner from a box while browsing articles/ Face-timing my girlfriend, and then start coding.
-Even if I was tired, the fact that I was sitting in front of my computer made it easier to do *something*.
+Even if I was tired, the fact that I was sitting in front of my computer made it easier to do something.
 I’ve found that learning is a series of small wins, and even 30 minutes of plunking away at a random bug will maintain the momentum you need to keep going.

 Although there are many complicated productivity systems, I’ve found that the simple [pomodoro](http://pomodorotechnique.com/) method is most effective for lazy non-planners.
 I decide what I want to work on everyday and try to hit between 2 and 6 pomodoros (25 minute work sessions) on a workday and 10 and 20 pomodoros on the weekend.
 Of course, this depends on how I’m feeling, but the important thing is to **default to coding.**